How To Determine Your Hair Type: Four Factors To Consider

 - 4C (little or no curl pattern)

-Because this is the driest type, it needs more hydration, care, and gentle touch.
+Because this hair type is the driest type, it needs more hydration, care, and gentle touch.
 This type requires sulfate-free shampoos, or “low poo” products to help retain the scalp’s natural oils.

 If you have coiled hair, steer clear of harsh chemicals as much as possible use comb-in and leave in creams in the length of the strands.
 When using them make sure to apply it to the strand only and avoid the scalp.
 These products in excess can plug up the scalp and inhibit natural hydration.